-This method cannot be called by a restricted user or single channel guest.
+This method cannot be called by a single channel guest.

 The method was passed an argument whose name falls outside the bounds of common decency.
 This includes very long names and names with non-alphanumeric characters other than _.
 If you get this error, it is typically an indication that you have made a very malformed API call.

 The method was passed a PHP-style array argument (e.g. with a name like foo).
 These are never valid with the Slack API.

 The method was called via a POST request, but the charset specified in the Content-Type header was invalid.
 Valid charset names are: utf-8iso-8859-1.